vsch/SmartData/README.md

 ### Smart Character Sequences

-These are CharSequences that have extra characteristics like ability to keep track of offset into original CharSequence even after being chopped up with subSequence() and spliced with append()
+These are CharSequences that have extra characteristics, including the ability to keep track of offset into original CharSequence even after being chopped up with subSequence() and spliced with append().
+That way formatted text can still be traced back to the unformatted offsets in the document.

 Some are dynamic and will return a different result if their properties change.
-They also support SmartVersionedData and SmartVersionedProperties allowing their properties to be taken from data points "connected" to their properties.
+They also support SmartVersionedData and SmartVersionedProperties allowing their properties to be taken from data points "connected" to their properties instead of being manually configured.

 The example below shows this at work: